PiggyChu620/MindustryRandomPlanet/README.md

 *v0.2.2*
 - Sorry I forgot to add the new contents to the tecttree and restore the initial resources for the starting sector

+*v.0.2.3*
+- Move schematics I made to "buid-in", you won't see it in the schematics menu anymore, because I have to say, it's freaking annoying!
+- Remove any unit environmental restrictions, now every unit can survive in any environment

 ---